desihub/tutorials/01_getting_started/00_Setup.md

     This can be fixed under Settings -> Settings Editor -> Notebook -> Windowing mode (near bottom) -> set to "defer"

-8. Proceed with the `01_QuickStart.ipynb` tutorial in the left panel.
+8. Proceed with the `01_getting_tarted/01_QuickStart.ipynb` tutorial in the left panel.

 ## Running the tutorials at NERSC

-**DESI Collaborators**: install the DESI "main" kernel described at https://desi.lbl.gov/trac/wiki/Computing/JupyterAtNERSC.

-**TODO**: the remaining instructions for non-DESI NERSC accounts don't work yet.

 If you have access to [NERSC](https://nersc.gov), e.g. through DESI, DES, LSST-DESC, CMB-S4, etc., you can run the tutorials at https://juypter.nersc.gov and have access to the full public DESI data.
 To do this, you will need to install a "Jupyter kernel" that tells it where to find the pre-installed DESI code.

-* **TODO**: make a newer set of tags to use with DR1 data
-* **TODO**: These instructions for non-DESI collaborator usage at NERSC don't work yet due to missing kernels, lack of desitree/dr1 module, and possibly other issues.

-1. Log into perlmutter.nersc.gov and set up the DESI code environment pointing to the publicly accessible DR1 location using the following commands:
+1. Log into perlmutter.nersc.gov and install Jupyter kernel with DESI packages configured for DR1:

     ```
-    source /global/common/software/desi/desi_environment.sh main
-    module switch desitree/dr1
+    ssh perlmutter.nersc.gov
+    /global/common/software/desi/install_jupyter_kernel --software-version 24.11 --data-release dr1

     ```
-    **TODO**: Make new software release with latest tags

-2. Determine your shell by using the command: `echo ${SHELL}`.

-3. Depending on your shell, select the appropriate kernel version:
-    * For /bin/bash, /bin/sh, or /bin/zsh, use the "bash" kernels.
-For example, `desi-dr1-23.1-bash`.
-    * For /bin/tcsh or /bin/csh, use the "tcsh" kernels.
-For example, `desi-dr1-23.1-tcsh`.

-4. Copy the chosen kernel to your home directory using the following command:
+2. Get a copy of these tutorials
     ```
-    mkdir -p ~/.local/share/jupyter/kernels
-    cp -R /global/common/software/desi/kernels/desi-dr1-23.1-bash ~/.local/share/jupyter/kernels
-    ```
-    This step will install the DESI DR1 23.1 kernel.
-Other available kernels are `desi-22.5`, `desi-23.1` and `desi-main`,

-5. Get a copy of these tutorials
-    ```
     git clone https://github.com/desihub/tutorials
+    cd tutorials
+    git checkout dr1
     ```
+    **TODO**: those last two lines will not be necessary once DR1 is public

-6. Login to https://jupyter.nersc.gov and navigate to the location where you cloned the tutorials.
+3. Login to https://jupyter.nersc.gov and navigate to the location where you cloned the tutorials.
    Start with `01_getting_started/DR1/01_QuickStart.ipynb`.